City of Split metropolitan area

 - Partnership and cooperation;

 - Risk management.

-- Bring together various stakeholders in order to create a shared vision for the development of place-related sustainable cultural tourism;
+- Bringing together critical stakeholders to create a shared vision of sustainable cultural tourism;